Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/06/writing-a-mobile-app-using-html-5.md

 What happens if the user clears their offline cache?

 If the user clears their offline cache (which can be done via their settings) the app will need to re-cache the files on the next load, which will require an Internet connection.
 On the iPhone, your splash image will be displayed while the files are re-fetched whereas on Android it will be the same as opening a web page.
-You can test your app offline using the airplane mode on your phone.
+You can test your app offline using the aeroplane mode on your phone.